 LPNS are required to complete 350 direct care clinical hours which must “encompass the attainment and maintenance of physical and mental health and the prevention of illness for individuals and groups throughout the life cycle in a variety of clinical settings” [18VAC90-20-120.B.1, Code of Virginia], which shall include registered nursing clinical experiences in Obstetrics, Pediatrics, Mental Health, and Medical/Surgical nursing (Virginia Board of Nursing Guidance Document), all which are central to the Level 2 curriculum.

 Because Levels 2 and 3 include more than the 350 required hours across the life span, an LPN may master the direct client care of three adult patients in the Adult Health practicum courses in less time than the traditional student.
 This is usually based on the LPN having significant medical/surgical experience as an LPN.

 Admission criteria and credits for LPN education

 Applicants for the program must hold a current license to practice as a practical nurse.
 Other admission criteria are the same as for traditional students.

-Upon completion of mastery of all Level 2 curriculum, LPNs will be awarded 11 credit hours of portfolio credit towards graduation.
+Upon completion of mastery of all Level 2 curriculum and presentation of licensure to the university registrar, LPNs will be awarded 11 credit hours of portfolio credit towards graduation.